 - Immediately to the east of Kubuk, a target of 700 metres is present and economic grade mineralisation has been identified in trenches.

-10 February 2017, Runge, Pincock and Minarco (RPM) compiled a Mineral Resource Estimates (MRE) for four of the five deposits.
+20 March 2018, RPM Global compiled a Mineral Resource Estimates (MRE) for two of the four deposits.
 Completed to Joint Ore Reserve Committee (JORC) standards (December 2012), the Total MRE based on a 0.4% nickel cutoff grade contains:

-- By sulphide nickel equivalent tonnage, the present MRE places Amur within the 15 largest publically listed nickel sulphide resource companies in the world.
+- By sulphide nickel equivalent tonnage, the present MRE places Amur within the 3 largest publically listed greenfield nickel sulphide resource companies in the world and the largest undeveloped nickel sulphide deposit immediately adjacent China, Korea and Japan.

 |Contained Metal (t)|